Centypede/it-portfolio/README.md

 Thanks for checking out my projects!
 The list is ever growing as I work on new projects and learn new technologies.
+I am currently building out these two projects and making sure the styling and formatting of the screenshots looks presentable.
+Check back soon!